PyRigi/PyRigi/README.md

 If you would like to cite PyRigi, please use the following reference:

-Matthias Adrian-Himmelmann, Matteo Gallet, Georg Grasegger, and Jan Legerský. *PyRigi – a general-purpose Python package for the rigidity and flexibility of bar-and-joint frameworks*, 2026, ACM Transactions on Mathematical Software.
+Matthias Adrian-Himmelmann, Matteo Gallet, Georg Grasegger, and Jan Legerský.
+*PyRigi – a general-purpose Python package for the rigidity and flexibility of bar-and-joint frameworks*, ACM Transactions on Mathematical Software, 52(3):Article No. 14, 2026.
 [doi:10.1145/3815171](https://doi.org/10.1145/3815171).

 ```
 @article{pyrigi,
       title = {{PyRigi -- a general-purpose Python package for the rigidity and flexibility of bar-and-joint frameworks}},
       author = {Matthias Adrian-Himmelmann and Matteo Gallet and Georg Grasegger and Jan Legerský},
+      journal = {ACM Transactions on Mathematical Software},
+      volume = {52},
+      number = {3},
+      pages = {Article No. 14},
       year = {2026},
       doi = {10.1145/3815171},
-      journal = {ACM Transactions on Mathematical Software},
 }
 ```